ISA-tools/isa-specs/source/abstract-model.rst

 Investigation
 =============

-The Investigation object is intended to meet 3 needs:
+The Investigation object is intended to:

-#. to track provenance of the terminologies (controlled vocabularies or ontologies) that are used, where applicable
 #. to record metadata relating to a given investigation
 #. to link related Study objects under an Investigation (this only becomes necessary when two or more Study objects need to be grouped)